 I study the literature and culture of Spain pre-1800, with a focus on premodern concepts of human nature and aesthetics, interfaces between theological and literary texts, changing conventions of gender and social class, and relationships between genres of writing.
-While my research is mainly on early modern cultural history and Spanish Golden Age literature, in courses and work with graduate students these overlap with the study of medieval texts, colonial contexts, women writers, and contemporary cultural and literary theory.
+Most recently I have edited Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe. (forthcoming with ARC Humanities Press and Amsterdam UP).
+While my research is mainly on early modern cultural history and the Spanish Golden Age, in courses and work with undergraduate and graduate students these overlap with the study of medieval literature, colonial contexts, women writers, and contemporary cultural and literary theory.
 I am currently a Book Review Editor for Calíope, and a past President of GEMELA (Grupo de Estudios sobre la Mujer en España y las Américas).
 Interested graduate students, please read my guidelines for working together.

 Spanish Literature and Culture, Early Modern Period, Gender and Sexuality Studies, Aesthetics and Poetics, Literary Theory

-Friar Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe. (forthcoming with ARC Humanities Press).
+Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe.
+(Forthcoming with ARC Humanities Press and Amsterdam UP).

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.